whopezx/learn/README.md

 all of my learn including books, Internet, rearch and so on will put them in this repository.

-Note, this repo just update to my Master finish.
+Note, this repo just update to my PhD. finish.

+**If you have any suggestions, please raise an issue.**

 # Include